 Amanda did indeed obtain a considerably higher support amount in court.
 The court appearance was expensive for both parties, and the judge ordered Philip to pay most of Amanda’s attorneys’ fees.
 Philip, for obvious reasons, was unhappy with this result.
 Amanda was also unhappy, however.
 She welcomed the higher support, but she felt that the cost of the divorce was now eating into money they could have used for things like sending their kids to college.

 Keep Your Divorce from Turning into a Horror Story

 Don’t let these mediation horror stories happen to you!
 Marilyn eventually learned that one major key to a successful divorce negotiation is compromise, not staking out unreasonable positions.
 Its normal to sometimes have second thoughts during a negotiation.
 Constantly changing your mind about things you have already agreed to though, is not acting in good faith.
 Not to mention that trying to use your children as bargaining chips is especially horrifying!
 If Marilyn had consulted with an attorney earlier in the process, she might have developed a more realistic bargaining strategy and kept the divorce out of court.

 Philip learned that another major key to successful mediation is being fully open and forthcoming about finances.
 He may have been an attorney himself, but he would have been wise to consult with a family law attorney before he went into mediation.
 Perhaps this could have helped him avoid paying massive attorneys’ fees.

 Are you concerned that your divorce might end up as a horror story in court?
 One of our experienced and knowledgeable divorce mediators can help you prevent that from happening.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.